Make an exFAT Bootable USB Flash Drive

 list par

-IMPORTANT: note which drive letter was assigned to your fat32 BOOT partition.
-You'll need it when installing Grub2.
+IMPORTANT: Note the drive letter assigned to the BOOT partition.

 exit